ondat/charts/charts/ondat-operator/README.md

 Project edition also offers ReadWriteMany volumes that are concurrently accessible by multiple applications.

-The StorageOS Operator installs and manages StorageOS within a cluster.
+The Ondat Operator installs and manages StorageOS within a cluster.
 Cluster nodes may contribute local or attached disk-based storage into a distributed pool, which is then available to all cluster members via a global namespace.